Gretta Sarfaty: Transformations

 Gretta Sarfaty, 1976.
 Transformations I. Photography.

-Here the topic of deconstructing the female image gains even more strength.
-Marchant's face is being manipulated and distorted:
+This work also focuses on the topic of deconstructing the female image.
+Marchant's face is being manipulated and distorted.

 Rather than the manifestation of personal destructive tendencies, these images should be viewed as the externalisation of a revolt directed against the male cultural stereotype, mortifying as it does the feminine form into the authoritarian and distorting dimension of an abstract and aesthetic beauty, to which the artist opposes the angry vision of a reverse side, through a body that is deformed, disfigured and fragmented.

 A Women's Diary

-Another work from 1976 where Marchant uses photography to create a diary of her own body, captured in almost abstract poses.
+Another work from 1976, where Marchant uses photography to create a diary of her own body, captured in almost abstract poses.
 The way that the body appears on the photos calls into question its materiality.

 Evocative Recollections

 Gretta Sarfaty, 1981.
 Evocative Recollections XVII.
 Acrylic on canvas and lace.

-In 1979 she performed Evocative Recollections (performance with catalogue) in Centre Georges Pompidou, Paris, as well as in Palazzo dei Diamanti di Ferrara, Italy.
-This performance was then shown in different locations in Belgium (Internationaal Cultureel Centrum, Antewerp), Brazil and Italy.
+In 1979, she performed Evocative Recollections (performance with catalogue) in Centre Georges Pompidou, Paris, as well as in Palazzo dei Diamanti di Ferrara, Italy.
+This performance was then shown in different locations in Belgium (Internationaal Cultureel Centrum, Antwerp), Brazil and Italy.
 Under the same title, Evocative Recollections, Marchant continued the topic of female body and women's liberation in the series of photos (1980–1981).
 In an essay published for Marchant's solo exhibition at the Centro Culturale La Filanda (Verano Italy) Gillo Dorfles wrote about this series:

 Sure: such pictures will not be the same with another artist, with another option, however, even considered under a point of view of photographic document, Gretta's corporeal options reach an unusual efficacy.
 We are in front of a little common combination, between the creative activity of an artist who knows how to enjoy the expressive dynamic and plastic possibilities of her body and the realisation of a photographic documentation which remains autonomous as well as in its technical as in its aesthetic values.

 New York

-In 1983 Marchant moved to New York and after a traumatic event, the fire in the Hotel Chelsea, she began a collaboration with American video and multimedia artists (InterComm group).
+In 1983, Marchant moved to New York and after a traumatic event, the fire in the Hotel Chelsea, she began a collaboration with American video and multimedia artists (InterComm group).
 She also started to discover Kabbalah esoteric thought: she became friends with Simon Jacobson and Kenny Vance and she decided to picture the Kabbalah community in her paintings (Kabbalah, 1984–1985).
 She also created a performance, Goya Time (1985) and a video, My Single Life in New York (1987).

 By the time she was represented by the New York-based gallery, Foster Goldstrom Fine Arts, she was involved in the artistic and cultural life of the city and she got to know Arthur Penn, with whom she collaborated in 1993 on his film The Portrait.

 Some important exhibitions held in New York were Body Works at the Foster Goldstrom Gallery in 1983.
 The same year he participated in the Body Works & Evocative Recollections at the Keith Green Gallery.
 In 1984 he had his work exhibited at the inauguration of the Trump Tower.